 Control and Removal Facts

-The handling and removal of skunks can be a tricky business for a number of reasons.
+The skunk and other pest control services can be a tricky business for a number of reasons.
 Ensuring you remove the entire skunk family from the nest can be difficult due to the fact that the young will forage for food with the mother as early as six weeks after birth.
 Extracting only the parents and leaving the young behind will have them continuing to call your yard home.
 Not to mention the fact that their defenses are formidable – startling a skunk can have malodorous repercussions.

-Our expert technicians at North Star Pest Control utilize the most humane control methods to remove the skunks from your property.
+Our expert technicians at North Star Pest Control utilize the most humane control methods for skunk control and removal from your property.
 This method is known as live trapping via a one-way door.
 This allows the skunk to exit the space calmly, while preventing them from re-entry.
 The one-way door, however, is only the first step in our removal process.

 The main aspect to not only ensuring successful removal, but hindering their return is preventative reinforcement.
-This is the process by which our technicians determine the skunks’ main entry point – and all other possible access sites – and sealing them using heavily reinforced materials.
+In our skunk removal and control services, technicians determine the skunks’ main entry point – and all other possible access sites – and sealing them using heavily reinforced materials.
 These areas are secured professionally by our adept team, assuring the best in protection against future wildlife nesting.

 Efficient Control and Prevention Services

-Our wildlife removal/management team is particularly qualified to remove skunks while preventing undue stress or injury to the animals.
+Our wildlife removal/management team is particularly qualified to provide skunk removal and control service while preventing undue stress or injury to the animals.
 Our focus on client education, using the most recent humane removal and prevention methods makes us a front-runner in urban wildlife management.
 Additionally, we provide specialist repairs to keep animals out of the attic and house.